 Artistic Director and Set Designer

-Douglas Anderson is the Executive Director of Town Hall Theater, Inc. (having been Executive Director until July 2018).
-Directing projects include all of OCM’s productions starting with Carmen in 2004 through L’Elisir d’Amore in October 2017; Forever Plaid, Smokey Joe’s Café and Falsettos for Town Hall Theater; Falsettos, Company, Sweeney Todd, Gypsy, The Wild Party, Urinetown, Hairspray, Into the Woods, Les Miserables, Ragtime, Chicago, City of Angels, Cabaret and Sunday in the Park with George for Middlebury College; Shirley Valentine for the Middlebury Actors Workshop and Vermont Stage Company; several musicals for the Middlebury Community Players, most recently The Music Man and Funny Girl; and workshops of new musicals at the Kennedy Center for the Performing Arts and the Cleveland Playhouse.
+Douglas Anderson is currently the Artistic Director of Town Hall Theater, Inc. (having been Executive Director until July 2018).
+Directing projects include all of OCM’s productions starting with Carmen in 2004 through Cendrillon in June 2019; Forever Plaid, Smokey Joe’s Café and Falsettos for Town Hall Theater; Falsettos, Company, Sweeney Todd, Gypsy, The Wild Party, Urinetown, Hairspray, Into the Woods, Les Miserables, Ragtime, Chicago, City of Angels, Cabaret and Sunday in the Park with George for Middlebury College; Shirley Valentine for the Middlebury Actors Workshop and Vermont Stage Company; several musicals for the Middlebury Community Players, most recently The Music Man and Funny Girl; and workshops of new musicals at the Kennedy Center for the Performing Arts and the Cleveland Playhouse.
 In a prior life, he was head writer on the CBS daytime drama, Guiding Light.
 In January 2007, he directed and co-wrote RiddleLikeLove (with a side of ketchup), which appeared off-Broadway at the Ensemble Studio Theater.
 Doug lives in East Middlebury with his wife Debby.